tsiddiquea/osint-recon-framework/README.md

-# Recon Automation Tool
+# Osint Recon Framework

 ## Overview

-The Recon Automation Tool is a Python-based cybersecurity reconnaissance framework designed to automate the process of external attack surface discovery.
+The Recon Automation Tool is a Python-based cybersecurity reconnaissance framework designed to automate the initial intelligence-gathering phase of security assessments and penetration testing workflows.

-This project simulates real-world penetration testing reconnaissance phases including subdomain enumeration, service detection, directory probing, and structured intelligence reporting.

-The tool demonstrates how security analysts and ethical hackers gather preliminary information about a target environment before performing deeper security assessments.
+This project demonstrates how automated scanning techniques can be integrated into a structured pipeline to efficiently map the external attack surface of a target domain.

+By combining network probing, HTTP analysis, DNS enumeration, and directory discovery mechanisms, the tool simulates real-world reconnaissance methodologies used in professional cybersecurity operations.

+The system emphasizes defensive security awareness, structured data collection, and report generation for analytical review.

-## Key Features
+## Core Capabilities

+The framework performs multi-stage reconnaissance tasks including:

-* Automated subdomain enumeration using DNS resolution
+* Automated subdomain enumeration using wordlist-driven DNS resolution
-* Detection of live hosts through HTTP service validation
+* Identification of live hosts through HTTP service verification
-* Fast scanning of commonly exposed network ports
+* Network port scanning across commonly targeted service ports
-* Directory and endpoint discovery using customizable wordlists
+* Discovery of exposed directories and hidden endpoints
-* Multithreaded scanning for improved performance
+* Concurrent scanning for improved efficiency
-* Structured report generation in both TXT and JSON formats
+* Structured generation of reconnaissance reports in both text and JSON formats
-* Modular architecture for easy extension and experimentation
+* Modular architecture allowing future integration of additional reconnaissance modules

-* Lightweight design suitable for lab and research environments
+This design mirrors reconnaissance workflows followed during vulnerability assessments and red-team exercises.

 ## Project Structure
 ```